bandhanEA/she-builds-with-ai-wtm-2024/README.md

 # Welcome to NomadNari!

 NomadNari allows you to create a personalized plan for solo traveling keeping womxn's safety first.
 Created for womxn by womxn.
-The meaning behind NomadNari comes from, `Nari` means for "woman" in Hindi, and in Japaese it means to succeed.
-In Korean, `Ri` stands for "beauty and grace".
-NomadNari aims to provide women with a travel guide that will help them succeed as a traveler.
+The meaning behind NomadNari comes from, `Nari` means for `woman` in Hindi, and in Japaese it means to succeed.
+In Korean, `Ri` stands for `beauty and grace`.

 - The gender equity category this project is breaking barriers towards:
     - `Women and girl’s safety`